Meet the cast of Keeping Faith and Un Bore Mercher

 What else has Lacey Jones been in?
 This is the young actress’s first role.

 Who is Angie Baldini?
-A newcomer for series two.
+Steve’s daughter is a newcomer for series two.
 In series one, Steve Baldini was fighting to be able to see his daughter after a string of convictions.